 In Linux, deleting an empty directory is an easy task using the rmdir command.
 However, if you try to remove a non-empty directory using that command it shows the following error: In the following article, I will discuss how you can delete a directory that is not empty using both Command Line Interface (CLI) & Graphical User Interface (GUI).

-Method 01: Using Terminal to Remove Non-Empty Directory in Linux
+1. Using Terminal to Remove Non-Empty Directory in Linux

-In Linux, you can easily & quickly remove any non-empty directory using the Command Line Interface (CLI).
+To change or remove a directory in Ubuntu, you must have root/sudo privileges.
+When you have appropriate permission, you can easily & quickly remove any non-empty directory using the Command Line Interface (CLI).
 The command that removes a non-empty directory recursively is the rm command with the command option –recursive.

 Moreover, you can use some other command options to modify the directory removal.
 Read the following examples for detailed information on the cases.

 You can simply remove any directory that’s not empty along with its contents using the rm (stands for remove) command with the command option –recursive or -r.
-Follow the below steps to remove a non-empty directory.
+Follow the below steps to remove a non-empty directory:

-Removing any non-empty directory using CLI will permanently remove that directory along with all of its contents from your system.
+Warning: Removing any non-empty directory using CLI will permanently remove that directory along with all of its contents from your system.
 So be careful while executing the command, and check before removing.

-➊ At first, open your Ubuntu terminal application.
+At first, open your Ubuntu terminal application.

-➋ Then, type the following command in the command prompt to view the long list of contents in the home directory:
+Then, type the following command in the command prompt to view the long list of contents in the home directory:

 ls -l

-- ls: Lists directory contents
+EXPLANATION- ls: Lists directory contents

 - -l or –long: Option of the ls command where -l gives long lists.

-➍ Afterward, let’s dive inside the directory you want to delete & view its contents:
+Afterward, let’s dive inside the directory you want to delete & view its contents:

 tree schedule

-- tree: Prints directory contents recursively in-depth tree-like format.
+EXPLANATION- tree: Prints directory contents recursively in-depth tree-like format.

 - schedule: One of the system directory names.

-➎ Next, search for the ‘directory’ that you want to remove, in this case, I will remove the ‘schedule’ directory:
+Next, search for the ‘directory’ that you want to remove, in this case, I will remove the ‘schedule’ directory:

 ls -l | grep schedule